-It is very easy to travel to Paros.
+You can fly in 30 minutes from Athens to Paros, or you can take a boat to Paros from several places.
 You will enjoy a wonderful vacation without mass tourism.
-Even in the high season during July and August, it has nothing to do with the mass tourism of for example the Spanish or Italian coast.
+Even in the high season during July and August, it has nothing to do with the mass tourism of for example the Spanish or Italian coast, or Mykonos and Santorini.
 On Paros there are no buildings or hotels with more than two floors.
 You will find no nightlife or discotheques in Aliki.
-Just a few nice restaurants, small bars and the most beautiful beaches.
+Just a few nice restaurants, small bars and a few of the most beautiful beaches of the island.

 TIP: If you book swiftly and you can be somewhat open in the data, you can go for around 200 euro's return flight with Transavia.
 Alternatively, check the sites of Tix.nl, D-trips, Flyshop, Viva and Cheaptickets for different options.

 * Other countries check the cheap tickets site Viva.

 If you've arrived in Athens and want to continue to Paros by plain

 The fastest way to get from Athens to Paros is to take a connecting flight.
 This is only possible with Sky Express, OlympicAir or partner Aegeanair.
 The flight takes about340 minutes.
 They fly up to four times per day, but seats are limited so try to book early.

 If you've arrived in Greece and continue traveling by boat